7. Compliance

 7.13.3 Complaints to Ofsted

-Representatives of the governing body and local authority can attend the meeting.
+A body representative can attend the meeting.

-Maintained schools and special schools not maintained by a local authority must open for at least 380 sessions (190 days if the school has a typical 2-session day) in a school year.
+Maintained schools and special schools not maintained by a local authority, must open for at least 380 sessions (190 days if the school has a typical 2-session day) in a school year.
 This is in line with The Education (School Day and School Year) (England) Regulations 1999.

 The ‘school year’ means the period beginning with the first school term to begin after July and ends with the beginning of the first such term to begin after the following July.